kangzubin/XMNetworking/README.md

 See [XMNetworking Documents Link](http://cocoadocs.org/docsets/XMNetworking/).

+## Unit Tests
+XMNetworking includes a suite of unit tests within the `XMNetworkingDemoTests` subdirectory, see test cases in the Tests Target for details.

 ## Architecture

 The soure code files for XMNetworking is compact and concise, there are only four core files in the library: The `XMConst.h` defines some const enums and blocks, and `XMRequest`, `XMCenter`, `XMEngine` are the declaration and implementation for core Class, the architecture of XMNetworking is as follwing: